gmoyle/UnityPSDLayoutTool/README.md

 ## 🎯 Features

 * **Multi-Unity Support**: Works with Unity 2018.1+ (including 2019, 2020, 2021, 2022+)
+* **TextMeshPro Integration**: Automatically converts PSD text layers to TextMeshPro and TextMeshProUGUI components with font matching and import.
 * **Layout PSD layers as Unity Sprites** with proper positioning and pivot handling
   * Create Sprite animations using layer sets as animation frames
   * **Full Photoshop Blend Mode Support**: Automatically applies all 16 Photoshop blend modes to Unity materials with mathematically accurate shaders